-Cait Etherington: What initially led to AV1’s development?
+Cait Etherington: What initially led No Isolation to develop AV1?
 How did you realize there was a need for a telepresence robot in classrooms?

 Karen Dolva: Both AV1 and No Isolation came as the result of meeting Anne Fi Troye, a mother who lost her teenage daughter, Cornelia, to cancer in 2005.
 Reflecting on her loss, Anna Fi noted that in the years following her diagnosis, the level of solitude Cornelia felt was “much worse than the diagnosis, the pain and the treatment.”
 Anna Fi was already trying to find ways to reduce the loneliness of other children in Cornelia’s situation when we met, and I knew I needed to help.

-I, with my co-founders, immediately began researching the solutions that already existed and was shocked to learn that there was very little technology in place to help those suffering from long-term illness stay connected to the outside world.
+I, with my co-founders at No Isolation, immediately began researching the solutions that already existed and was shocked to learn that there was very little technology in place to help those suffering from long-term illness stay connected to the outside world.
 From speaking with various charities and organizations we knew that we wanted to build a tool that would allow children to participate both in their studies and in their social lives, so that they’d not fall behind in any area.